manjamcmills/Credit_Risk_Analysis/README.md

 1) Oversample the minority class with SMOTE.
 2) Clean the resulting data with an undersampling strategy.
 If the two nearest neighbors of a data point belong to two different classes, that data point is dropped.

 The SMOTEENN method was then applied to our data.
 The result was having 68,460 "high_risk" and 62011 "low_risk".
-Then the model was created was our resampled & undersampled data.
+Then the model was created with our oversampled & undersampled data.

 ![](Resources/smoteenn.png)

-Yet again, the same coding/calculations were made to evaulated the model.
+Yet again, the same coding/calculations were made to evaluate the model.

 ![](Resources/smoteenn_2.png)

 ## Ensemble Classifiers Results

-Ensemble learning is the process of combining multiple models to help improve the accurary and strength, as well as decrease the variance of a model, in order to increase the overall performance of a model.
+Ensemble learning is the process of combining multiple models to help improve the accuracy and strength, as well as decrease the variance of a model, in order to increase the overall performance of a model.

 ### Balanced Random Forest Classifier
 Instead of having a single, complex tree like the ones created by decision trees, a random forest algorithm will sample the data and build several smaller, simpler decision trees.
 Each tree is simpler because it is built from a random subset of features.
 The Balanced Random Forest Classifier (from the imbalanced-learn library ) is an ensemble method in which each tree of the forest will be provided a balanced bootstrap sample which still provides all functionality of the RandomForestClassifier: